tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingBaseAPITests.md

         The application reaches its usage plan limit and it receives HTTP 429 response code then it handles this gracefully, for example informing the user to wait few seconds, or displaying an hourglass icon as a way of backing off before sending another request.
       </td>
       <td>
+        Please provide estimates and evidence where available of peak API request rates and volumes, to ensure your application is assigned the correct rate-limiting tier by HNZ - by default rate limiting will be set at Bronze level (1 request per second, 10,000 requests per day).
+Also,<br>
         Either <br>
         Send a Subscriber's Application screenshot showing the message displayed to the end user with the Application window displayed when the error occurred.<br>
         OR<br>